Amber Guyger’s Racist Texts Revealed In Court As Fired Police Officer Faces Sentencing After Guilty Conviction

-On Tuesday, former police officer Amber Guyger was convicted for murder in the trial regarding last year’s death of Botham Jean.
-Now her case enters the sentencing phase and a number of her previous texts have been presented by the prosecution as they argue for a maximum sentence.
+On Tuesday, former police officer Amber Guyger was convicted of murder in the trial regarding last year’s death of Botham Jean.
+Now her case enters the sentencing phase, and a number of her previous texts have been presented by the prosecution as they argue for a maximum sentence.

 As The Inquisitr previously reported, a jury found Amber Guyger guilty of murder for the death of Botham Jean.
 This Dallas, Texas case had made headlines across the nation after the off-duty police officer entered Jean’s apartment, reportedly thinking it was her own, and shot him.